wadmp/wadmp.github.io/src/gen3/explanations/auditing-options/README.md

 ## User Audit Logs

 Similar to the User detail page.
-Click on your profile in the Title Panel, then “auditing”, where all the Audit Logs related to this user can be found.
+Click on your profile in the Title Panel, then “Auditing”, where all the Audit Logs related to this user can be found.

 ![User Audit Logs](./auditing-user.png "User Audit Logs")